Call or text to schedule a consultation

 *Please note that this is a basic example for illustration purposes only.
 The income levels used here will not necessarily result in the child support amount shown above.
 Other factors can be taken into consideration.

-• If one parent is paying maintenance (“alimony”) to the other, the maintenance payment is subtracted from the paying parent’s gross income, and added to the receiving parent’s gross income, before calculating each parent’s net income and percentages.
+• If one parent is paying maintenance (“alimony”) to the other, the maintenance payment is subtracted from the paying parent’s income, and added to the receiving parent’s income, before calculating each parent’s net income and percentages.

 • Health insurance premiums for the child will be added onto the child support calculation, and divided between the parents based on their respective percentages of the combined income.

-• If a parent is voluntarily unemployed or underemployed, child support will be calculated based on potential income.
+• If a parent is voluntarily unemployed or underemployed, child support may be calculated based on potential income.
 The court will consider the parent’s work history, available job opportunities, and earning levels in the community.
 If there is no work history to determine potential income, there will be a rebuttable presumption that the parent can earn 75% of the U.S. poverty guidelines, and the court can order a minimum child support amount of $40 per month per child, with a maximum total of $120 per month to be divided among all of that parent’s children.

 (815) 207-9570